Skip to content

 Create component in right tab

-Sections and elements without an icon refer to the Section templates and Element templates available in your Libraries.
+Sections and elements without an icon refer to the section and element Templates available in your Libraries.

 Templates vs components